 “What is this?
 I don’t know what your favorite color is!” he said, exasperated.
 “How the hell am I supposed to know that?”

 “Gary, Gary, Gary.
 Can’t you at least guess based on my watercolor paintings.
 Or what I wear most of the time?”
 I queried.

-He looked me up and down, I was wearing all white that day, poor guy, head to toe.
+He looked me up and down.
+I was wearing all white that day, poor guy, head to toe.
 He didn’t have a fighting chance.
 I was literally a blank canvas.
 I walked away at that moment, leaving Gary standing nonplussed on the corner of Shaw and Tower Grove with no further explanation.
 I simply walked away and headed for the Metro 14 bus stop for home.
 I never saw him again.
 Granted, Gary wasn’t the most romantic of men, or most handsome.
-Or the sharpest, wittiest, funniest, or certainly not the most attentive, either.
+Or the sharpest, wittiest, funniest, or certainly not the most attentive, obviously.
 But, three simple questions, Gary.
 I mean, if you don’t know those basic things about a woman after six months together, where have you been?

 Not waiting for my response, he turned on his heel and left.
 I was stunned at his clairvoyance.
 And not a little annoyed that he left me to pay the check.

-Further, in the processes of criteria and elimination, other rules applied.
+Further in the processes of criteria and elimination, other rules applied.
 I found myself attracted only to men who resembled Jake in some way, looking the other way if they were blond or blue eyed or too far from that memory of him in my head.
-Yet, the best of the bunch never held any real promise for me as they all just seemed like impostors of Feinman, ersatz Jakes, a distant third at best.
+Yet, the best of the bunch never held any real promise for me as they all just seemed like impostors of Feinman, ersatz Jakes, a distant facsimile at best.
 I often felt more alone with them than without them.
 Sad, really.
 It was like the missing sock in the dryer.
 I could always get another, sure, but would it ever really match?

 At thirty-seven, I bought the bar.
 The International.
 George, the longtime owner had decided to retire and he made me an offer I couldn’t refuse.
 Well, I could have but, you know, I had been there so long it felt like I owned the place anyway.
 After working with the bank on a loan and some other finagling of finances, I managed to have it signed over to me.
 It was a real education, believe me.
 Speaking of which, I never did make it to a real art school.
-Other than a few classes here or there at the junior college, I was mostly self-taught and I’d accepted that and had come to like it that way.
+Other than a few classes here or there at the junior college, I was mostly self-taught, and I’d accepted that and had come to like it that way.
 I’d stay overnight with my parents after a class and have some time with them, so it worked out pretty nice.

 And I went to a weekly drawing group when I could a few blocks from my apartment, which I was now sharing with a young woman from the bar, Marcie long married by then.
 Yeah, no, my education was life.
 The ins and outs of the biz, finding my community in the West End, making the best of every situation no matter what.
 City life, street school.
 I earned my Art in Bachelors instead of a Bachelors in Art: dodging all those eager single men in pursuit of a wife as artfully as possible, that is.
 I completed a Masters Degree in Management: juggling all that’s thrown at you day after day surrounded by unruly drunkards and urban insanity.
 And, of course, a PhD in Chemistry: how to turn lemons into lemonade.

 The bar did well, mostly.
 People came and went as they do in such a business.
 Every fall and spring the roster of bartenders and waitresses—we called them servers by then—renewed itself with young folks studying at Wash U and SLU.
 They infused the place with a new energy and a sense of new beginnings, which I loved.
 It reminded me of the early days with Pauletta and Marcie and the whole gang when we were just getting our toehold.
 That family of friends still got together once in a while.
-For St. Pat’s day or someone’s birthday.
+For St. Pat’s day.
+Or someone’s birthday.

 But now things were constantly changing.
 Long time regulars got old and faded away.
-Medical interns advancing in their careers got better jobs in other area hospitals.
+Medical interns advancing in their careers got jobs in other hospitals.
 Students moved to new cities for grad school.
 Or bought houses and raised families in the suburbs and forgot about us, a chapter ended.
 I liked the revolving door, though, the ever-changing cast of characters made life rich and unpredictable.
 It was never boring around that place, that’s for sure.

 No, wait, let me start again and put it into better context for you.
-I’m sixty-four now and a stale joke starter is not the way to go with the next part of this story.
+I’m sixty-four now and a stale joke is not the way to go with the end of this story.
 Or is it just the beginning of my story?

 I sold the bar three years ago, which gave me a nice nest egg.
 And I still do the bookkeeping for the place.
-The bar got renovated a bit by the new owners, a hip, young couple from DC.
+The bar got renovated by the new owners, a hip, young couple from DC.
 Guess they felt the need for a face-lift on that old place.
 They put in a second bar in the back room, replaced the worn-out vinyl booths with rustic wood communal tables.
 Very urban chic, you know.
 French country.
 Changed the name, too.
 It’s called The Sweetwater, now.

 I suppose it’s the end of an era for me and a lot of people in the neighborhood, but that’s life, right?